 Beetroots are red because they contain a natural pigment called betanin, which is part of the betalain pigment family.
-It’s is a stand-in for anthocyanin pigments, and it will change color according to the pH of the beet.
+It is a stand-in for anthocyanin pigments, and it will change color according to the pH of the beet.

 Beets are a deep, purplish red because betanin ranges from red to blue.
 On a more alkaline level, it turns a purplish blue.
-So, beets are mostly acidic by their pH, as exposed by betanin.
+So, beets are mostly acidic by their pH, as exposed to betanin.